logiclogue/jordanlord.co.uk/src/blog/football-simulation-part-2-statistics.md

 I recommend reading on the topic.

 - **TODO: Probability of drawing**
+    - Either a logistic function of absolute rating difference against probability of drawing or a normal distribution of rating difference against probability of drawing will be used
+    - Hold out validation will be used to check which model performs best

 - **TODO: Probability of winning (given a result/not a draw)**
+    - A logistic function will be used to represent win/loss given that a draw doesn't occur

 - Gradient descent